ipni/specs/reader-privacy.md

 ### Extended Providers

-[Extended Providers](https://github.com/ipni/specs/blob/main/IPNI.md#extendedprovider) allow a publisher to add an extra information to all their past and future Advertisements or to a single Advertisement with a specific `ContextID`.
+[Extended Providers](https://github.com/ipni/specs/blob/main/IPNI.md#extendedprovider) allow a Publisher to add an extra information to all their past and future Advertisements or to a single Advertisement with a specific `ContextID`.
 That can be done by sending just a single Advertisement without having to re-publish the whole Advertisement chain.
 If present Extended Providers are applied to the IPNI output on the server which results into more `ProviderRecord`s being returned to the user.
 Same will not be possible for privacy preserving lookups as the required fields such as `PeerID` and `ContextID` are opaque to the server.